sudo97/Roku-IPTV/README.md

 NOTE:  Be warned.
 Be tolerant.
 Looks like a hack job and it is.
 I am a newbie just learning scenegraph/brightscript with little coding etiquette.
 -------------------

 7.30.17 Initial fork of the original.
 This will be an ongoing newbie hack/slash/copy-paste.
 Currently not the version you see as a non-certified|private channel.

+7.30.17 Updated to current coding with all the bugs, issues, errors and more!
+Just something to get started sharing.